auth0/docs/articles/anomaly-detection/guides/view-anomaly-detection-events.md

 ## Rate of errors in login flow

-Look for a surge or abnormal number of errors for incorrect username or password.
+Look for a surge or an abnormal number of errors for incorrect username or password.
 For example: Do you expect >30,000 errors per hour?

 | Event Code | Event |
 | -- | -- |